woodRock/glowing-tribble/README.md

 # RosterForge

 RosterForge is a web-based application for generating and managing staff rosters.
-It features an automatic roster generation system based on the stable marriage algorithm and a visual manual editor inspired by the Overwatch hero select screen.
+It features an automatic roster generation system based on various evolutionary computation algorithms and a visual manual editor.

 ## How to Run the Application

-This project is a monorepo containing a `server` (backend) and a `client` (frontend).
+This project now uses a Python Flask server (for algorithmic computations and data serving) and a React frontend client.
 You will need to run them in two separate terminal windows.

-### Running the Backend Server
+### 1. Run the Python Backend Server

-1.  **Navigate to the server directory:**
+This server provides the evolutionary computation algorithms and serves benchmark problem data.

+1.  **Ensure Python dependencies are installed:**
+    Make sure you have `flask` and `flask-cors` installed.
+If not, run:
     ```bash
-    cd roster-forge/server
+    pip install flask flask-cors
     ```

-2.  **Install dependencies:**
+    (Note: If you have multiple Python versions, use `python3 -m pip install flask flask-cors` to ensure it's installed for the correct interpreter.)

+2.  **Navigate to the project root directory:**
     ```bash
-    npm install
+    cd /Users/woodj/Desktop/roster-forge
     ```

-3.  **Start the server:**
+3.  **Start the Python server:**
     ```bash
-    npm start
+    python3 server/universal_api.py
     ```
-    The backend server will be running on `http://localhost:4000`.
+    The Python server will be running on `http://localhost:5001`.
+Check your terminal for output confirming it has started.

-### Running the Frontend Client
+### 2. Run the Frontend Client

 1.  **Navigate to the client directory:**
     ```bash
-    cd roster-forge/client
+    cd client
     ```

-2.  **Install dependencies:**
+2.  **Install JavaScript dependencies:**
     ```bash
     npm install
     ```